Create Virtual Learning Lessons for Your Class… and Students Across the Country!

 Many teachers use Edulastic for comprehensive virtual learning lessons.
 Up until now, most teachers were doing this for homeschooling or when teaching under special circumstances.
 But since our circumstances have all changed, those lessons are rising to the top of our most requested content.

 In an effort to efficiently offer what you need, we created the Virtual Museum Challenge.
-Over the next couple of weeks, we challenge you to create a start to finish virtual learning lesson.
+We challenge you to create a start to finish virtual learning lesson.
 Make it something your own students can use, then share it in the public library for students across the country.

 Inspired by the Smithsonian Magazine article, “68 Cultural, Historical and Scientific Collections You Can Explore Online” we got excited imagining all of the creative ways you could fold in virtual museum tours, video clips, virtual reality simulations, science modeling questions and more!

 If you are up for the challenge, think about these tips for building your Edulastic virtual Lesson:

 - Create one new assessment that encapsulates the lesson — be sure to add Distance Learning in the title so teachers can search for them easily.

 - Then, “chunk out” the lesson into several smaller activities, each represented by a different question.
 Think of your “hook” as one activity/question, the second question can be background material, the third question can be analysis, and the last part reflective.

 - Don’t restrict yourself to a one hour lesson.
 These can be multi-day projects that the students can exit and return to before submitting their final responses.
 What’s more, you can track progress on the Live Class Board each day.